stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/02-migrate-startup.md

 as suggested in the issue in the RHAMT report.

 We will use the `@Startup` annotation to tell the container to initialize the singleton session bean at application start.
-We will similarly use the @PostConstruct and `@PreDestroy` annotations to specify the methods to invoke at the start and end of the application lifecyle achieving the same result but without using proprietary interfaces.
+We will similarly use the `@PostConstruct` and `@PreDestroy` annotations to specify the methods to invoke at the start and end of the application lifecyle achieving the same result but without using proprietary interfaces.

 **2. Remove weblogic-specific `import` statements and inheritance**

-In `src/main/java/com/redhat/coolstore/utils/StartupListener.java`{{open}},
-the first step is to remove all instances of `import weblogic.x.y.z` at the top of the file.
+Open the file: `src/main/java/com/redhat/coolstore/utils/StartupListener.java`{{open}}, and remove all instances of `import weblogic.x.y.z` at the top of the file.
 This ensures that our code will not compile or run until we complete the migration.
 Remove the import statements for `weblogic.application.ApplicationLifecycleEvent` and
 `weblogic.application.ApplicationLifecycleListener`.